-The works singled out for recognition by the juries will be documented and/or published, as a whole or in part, in the following media:
+The works selected by the jury are to be documented and/or published in whole or in part in the following media:

-- The ORF will produce and broadcast a documentary TV program about the festival and the winning projects, which may include parts of or the entire work
+ORF may produce and broadcast a TV documentary about the festival and the winning projects, which may include parts of or the entire work

-If the submitted work is honored with a Golden Nica, an Award of Distinction or a Honorary Mention, the material documenting it will be used for documentation in the catalogue, storage media including cloud services, social media platforms and the Ars Electronica website.
-Accordingly, entrants are respectfully requested to prepare their images and texts meticulously and to submit them in the best possible quality.
-Furthermore, entrants hereby consent to participate in the production of the planned documentary TV program.
+If a submitted work is awarded a prize, receives recognition or an award, the material will be used for documentation in the catalogue, storage media including cloud services, social media platforms and the Ars Electronica website.
+Participants are therefore asked to prepare the image and text material carefully and submit it in the best possible quality.
+Furthermore, participants agree to participate in the planned TV documentary.

-The Cyberarts catalog and the DVD/CD/BD will be issued in conjunction with the Ars Electronica Festival.
-In order to promote the Festival and the Prix Ars Electronica, the website will go online in advance.
+The Prix Ars Electronica catalogue will be published as part of the Ars Electronica Festival.
+In order to promote the festival and the Prix Ars Electronica, the website will go online earlier.

-Due to technical and organizational constraints, the organizers of the Prix Ars Electronica reserve the right to determine the actual content, extent, timing and layout/design of the aforementioned publications and documentation due to technical and organisational circumstances.
+The Prix Ars Electronica organisers reserve the right to determine the actual content, scope and timing, as well as the design of the aforementioned publications and documentation due to technical and organisational circumstances.

-Exhibitions and Presentations at the Ars Electronica Festival
+Exhibition and presentations at the Ars Electronica Festival

-The Prix Ars Electronica is an integral part of the Ars Electronica Festival, in conjunction with which the organizers intend to present, display or host a performance of the works honored by the respective juries.
-The organizers reserve the right to stipulate which works will be included in such exhibitions and presentations.
-The entrants hereby consent to making their works available for these purposes.
+The Prix Ars Electronica is an integral part of the Ars Electronica Festival, in the context of which the organisers intend to present, exhibit or perform the projects selected by the jury.
+The organisers reserve the right to decide which projects will be included in this exhibition/presentation.
+The participants agree to make their projects available for this purpose.